Revenue statistics allow you to measure how much money your support team is generating by helping customers through the purchasing journey.

 Converted tickets are requests such as questions around delivery, returns, etc.

-You can also track the breakdown of sales metrics per agent ('Sales per agent') and the number of new tickets and converted tickets per day ('Sales per day').
+You can also track the breakdown of sales metrics per agent ('Sales per agent') and the number of new tickets and converted tickets per day ('Sales per day') using the graphs below:

 Ask your agents if they think they are relevant and accurate.
 If so, you can create an incentive for them to hit certain numbers, and add the revenue generated from converted tickets as one of your support KPIs.